Metadrop/gdpr_onetrust/README.txt

 Installation.
 =============

-1. Unzip the files to the "sites/all/modules" directory and enable the module.
+1. Unzip the files to the "sites/all/modules" or "modules" directory and enable the module.

-2. Give the administer or other roles permission to make changes on the configuration page.
-You can do so on the admin/user/permissions page.

-3. Go to the admin/config/system/gdpr-onetrust page to place the UUID procured from OneTrust.
+2. Go to the admin/config/system/gdpr-onetrust page to place the UUID procured from OneTrust.

-Recommendation:
-Assing the UUID in settings.php
-$conf['gdpr_onetrust_compliance_uuid'] = '<UUID value>';

-4. You may want to create a cookie policy page that would explain how your site uses cookies.
+3. You may want to create a cookie policy page that would explain how your site uses cookies.

-5. To display the cookie table on the cookie policy page place this div
+4. To display the cookie table on the cookie policy page place this div
 <div id="optanon-cookie-policy"></div> in the desired location in cookie policy
 page.